Teal independents

-Teal independents, also known as teals and community independents, are various centrist, independent or non-party politicians in Australian politics who have been grouped together for convenience of discussion by the Australian media and who have found electoral success contesting seats with a history of representatives coming from the Liberal Party of Australia.
+Teal independents, also known as community independents, or simply teals, are various centrist, independent or non-party politicians in Australian politics who have been grouped together for convenience of discussion by the Australian media and who have found electoral success contesting seats with a history of representatives coming from the Liberal Party of Australia.
 They have been characterised as strongly advocating for increased action to mitigate climate change by reducing greenhouse gas emissions along with improved political integrity and accountability.
 They also generally share socially liberal outlooks, including on issues such as LGBT rights, while still retaining conservative fiscal policies similar to the Liberals.
 While formally unaffiliated, a study has found that the teals often vote in a bloc and show significant cohesion.

 The colour teal has been interpreted by some journalists as a blend of the blue of the Liberal Party and the green of green politics, and was a dominant feature of campaign branding used by high-profile independent candidates Zali Steggall, Allegra Spender, Monique Ryan, Kate Chaney, Zoe Daniel and Sophie Scamps; however, not all candidates used the colour.
-The movement can be understood as ideological split from the Liberal Party – with wealthy, highly educated voters moving away from the party.
+The movement can be understood as ideological split from the Liberal Party – with inner city voters moving away from the party.

 The most significant impact of candidates usually described in this grouping came in the 2022 Australian federal election, with 7 seats won in the House of Representatives and one Senate seat.
 The teals mostly consolidated their position at the 2025 Australian federal election, with Nicolette Boele winning the Sydney seat of Bradfield and Zoe Daniel losing the seat of Goldstein in Melbourne.

+On 25 June 2026, Steggall announced she was forming the Community Strong Australia party with fellow teal MP Spender.

 History

-By 2018, support for the traditional major groupings, the Australian Labor Party and the Liberal-National Coalition, was wavering.
+By 2018, support for the traditional major groupings, the Australian Labor Party and the Liberal–National Coalition, was wavering.
 At the 2016 election, just over a quarter of voters were voting for minor parties or independents for the Senate.
 The Grattan Institute published a report in March 2018 labelled 'A Crisis of Trust', detailing the rise of an 'anyone but them' vote against the major parties and the rise of minor parties as a consequence, particularly in regional areas.
 Critically, over 70% of Australians surveyed believed that Australia's system of government needed reform.
 MP for Curtin Kate Chaney said of the 2018 Liberal Party leadership spill and election: "I certainly think that when the Liberal Party knocked back Julie Bishop and chose Scott Morrison instead, it was a sliding-doors moment for the Australian Liberal Party", "a lot of women looked at that point and thought, 'this does not look like a party that represents me'", which helped create the teals movement.